JaseZiv/Soccer-Data/README.md

 ## Big 5 Leagues Match Results

 This folder holds all match results data from the 2017-18 seasons to current for the big five Euro leagues.
-Data is extracted using `worldfootballR::get_match_resluts()`.
+Data used to be extracted using `worldfootballR::get_match_results()`, however now makes use of `worldfootballR::load_match_results()`.

 ***